UBC-InfoVis/447-materials/tutorials/0_Web_Tutorial/README.md

 Alternatively, you can use an **IDE**, such as [Webstorm](https://www.jetbrains.com/webstorm/) to view your D3 project on a local web server (i.e., in Webstorm → right-click on `myProjectIndex.html` → `run`).

+In [VSCode](https://code.visualstudio.com/), you can download the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to spin up a server.
+Install the extension, click the `Go Live` button in the status bar at the bottom to start the server.
+Right-click → `myProjectIndex.html` → `Open with Live Server`.

 ### Web developer tools